trailcode/webAsmPlay/readme.md

 WebAsmPlay was initially developed to evaluate web application development using Emscripten.

-Currently a handful of C++ libraries have been compiled with Emscripten to run in the browser and run natively.
+Currently a handful of C++ libraries have been compiled with Emscripten in this project to run in the browser and run natively.
 The idea is to test a cross platform development environment where an application is developed and debugged both as a web application and a browser application.
 Another goal is to discover the limitations and capabilities of Emscipten web application development.